CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

      * Show Logic App instances from the following subscriptions: **Your Subscription**
      * Logic App name: **Send-RecommendationsChanges**
+     >Note: You might have to click on refresh button if the logicapp is not visible.

    Click **Create** to complete the task.